Trips With Tykes

 6. Have – and use – both apps.

-Many families will likely use Uber and Lyft primarily for trips to and from the airport (that’s when you are most likely to be able to bring and use your own car seat).
-But it’s very important to know that there are still a number of cities where Uber and Lyft operate but aren’t allowed to do airport pickups.
+Many families will likely use Uber and Lyft primarily for trips to and from the airport (that's when you are most likely to be able to bring and use your own car seat).
+But it's very important to know that there are still a few cities where Uber and Lyft operate but aren't allowed to do airport pickups (even if ridesharing services can’t pick up at an airport, most allow ridesharing services to drop you off).

-Have you taking Uber or Lyft with kids?
+Have you taken Uber or Lyft with kids?
 What were your experiences?

 Bryanna says